 Strokes are a life-changing experience.
 In the aftermath of this distressing event, people often feel overwhelmed and anxious.
-Not only do they worry that they may experience another stroke in the future, but they also feel stressed and impatient as they face months or even years of recovery.
-Reiki may help to reduce these negative feelings during and after a session, allowing the client to relax and focus more energy on recovery.
-Reiki helps to activate the Relaxation Response which is beneficial for a stressed body and mind.
+Not only do they worry that they may experience another stroke in the future, but they also feel stressed and inpatient as they face months or even years of recovery.
+Reiki can reduce these negative feelings, allowing the client to relax and focus more energy on recovery.